 The Nominating and Corporate Governance Committee regularly considers the long-term make up of our Board of Directors and how the members of our board change over time.
 The Nominating and Corporate Governance Committee also considers the experience needed for our board as our business and the markets in which we do business evolve.
 Our board aims to strike a balance between the knowledge that comes from longer-term service on the board with the new experience, ideas and energy that can come from adding directors to the board.
-Since 2009 we have added 6 new independent directors to our board and have had 4 directors retire.

-We believe the average tenure for our director nominees of approximately 6.4 years reflects the balance the board seeks between different perspectives brought by long-serving directors and new directors.
+Since 2009 we have added 7 new independent directors to our board a directors retire.
+We believe the average tenure for our director nominees of approximately 7.7 years reflects the balance the board seeks between different perspectives brought by long-serving directors and new directors.